prody/ProDy/doc/tutorials/structure_analysis/blastpdb.rst

 Blast Search PDB
 ===============================================================================

-This examples demonstrates how to use Protein Data Bank blast search function, :func:`.blastPDB`.
+This example demonstrates how to use Protein Data Bank blast search function, :func:`.blastPDB`.

-:func:`.blastPDB` is a utility function which can be used to check if structures matching a sequence exists in PDB or to identify a set of related structures for :ref:`pca`.
+:func:`.blastPDB` is a utility function which can be used to check if structures matching a sequence exist in PDB or to identify a set of related structures for :ref:`pca`.

 We will used amino acid sequence of a protein, e.g.